Faith is a confident, loyal belief in the truth, value, or trustworthiness of a person, an idea, or a thing.

 We're starting in the wrong place.
 The first thing we need is something we can't do for ourselves.
-We can't make the faith that will help us out of the fix we're in.
+We can't manufacture the faith that will help us out of the fix we're in.
 Only God can create it in us.
 Luther was furious (as was his way) at medieval theologians such as Duns Scotus who could speak so grandly of an 'acquired faith' that we can get for (or make within) ourselves.
 He went back to the Bible to show that the only faith that counts is that which is 'poured in' to us by the Spirit.
-Faith does not spring forth from our inmost self, no matter how much spirituality we practice or how many loving deeds we do.
+It does not spring forth from our inmost self, no matter how much spirituality we practice or how many loving deeds we do.
 It comes from outside of us and then lodges itself inside of us.
-It's not our senses which give us faith, but the Spirit through the Word of God, who then lights up and directs our senses and our reasoning.
-It's not how strong your faith is, but it's who you have faith in.
-We can't have a right faith by anything we do, but only what is given to us by the Holy Spirit.
+It's not our senses which give it to us, but the Spirit through the Word of God, who then lights up and directs our senses and our reasoning.
+It's not how faithful you are, but it's who you are faithful to.
+We can't do anything to make us totally faithful to God.
+We have only what is given to us by the Holy Spirit.

 God's track record of being faithful to us can lead us to being faithful to God.
 God's stubborn, and doesn't give up on us or give in to us.
 It's hard to win the trust of folks who've been betrayed and manipulated as often as today's people.
 But God's way of doing things -- God's character and stick-to-it love -- is how real trust is built and how surreal cynicism is killed.
 It is a slowly-built response to true character, and not something one 'chooses' like clothing or brand of cola.
 It's like, 'how could you not choose to trust someone so worthy of trust?'

-Faith is caught like a disease, not taught like a subject.
-It grasps us, shapes our passions, travels all over our systems, and redefines who we are.
-In that way, faith becomes truly our own.
-We open up to it in hope because the Spirit works through other people who live their faith honestly and bear its message to those who haven't grasped it yet.
-It is done and shown in concrete ways of daily living, and in 'moments of truth' where matters of faith most clearly make the key, mission-critical difference.
+Faith in God is caught like a disease, not taught like a subject.
+It grasps us, shapes our passions, travels all over our internal systems, and redefines who we are.
+In that way, it becomes truly our own.
+We open to it in hope because the Spirit works through people who live their faith honestly and bear its message to those who haven't grasped it yet.
+It's shown in moments of daily living, and in 'moments of truth' where it most clearly makes the mission-critical difference.

 Faith trusts God to forgive us.
 It trusts that God will make us holy.
 It trusts that God will make us effective.
-Faith trusts that God never abandons us.
+Our allegiance is to the God who does not abandon us.